 Thoughts on Steve

 I couldn’t hold it back.
-Working for Apple was more than job, Apple was a family.
+Working for Apple was more than a job; Apple was a family.
 Apple still is my family.
 I have met some of the most important people in my life through Apple.
 Mentors, friends, lovers… you name it.

 Apple allowed me to put my creative energies to use.
-They enabled me to move halfway across the country to start over; and they inspired me to strike out on my own.
+It enabled me to move halfway across the country to start over and inspired me to strike out on my own.

 I learned more working for Apple than I did through all of college and high school combined.
 I grew more as a person than I could have possibly imagined.
-Apple filled me with memories and experiences that I will cherish until I die.
-All of that, those people and memories are a part of me, many of them mean more than anything else ever will.
+Apple filled me with memories and experiences I will cherish until I die.
+Those people and memories are a part of me; many of them mean more than anything else ever will.
 I wouldn’t trade any of it, the good or the bad, for anything.

-This morning I woke up in a hostel in Bruges and heard the news.
-I looked at Twitter and it was filled with loving, thoughtful comments and not a single one in poor taste.
-I then looked through instagram and it was flooded with photo tributes.
-Every news site was filled with articles and comments regarding his passing.
+I woke up in a hostel in Bruges this morning and heard the news.
+I looked at Twitter, and it was filled with loving, thoughtful comments, and not a single one in poor taste.
+I then looked through Instagram, and it was flooded with photo tributes.
+Every news outlet was filled with articles and comments regarding his passing.

 And I wept.

-My friend Nick today posted on his Facebook regarding Steve’s death.
-He mused on how people feel like they know someone in the public eye when really they don’t know their internal person and said that he hopes Jobs was as good in person as we all like to think he was.
-I would like to counter that point.
+My friend Nick put up a post on Facebook regarding Steve’s death.
+He mused how people feel like they know someone in the public eye when they don’t know their internal person.
+He said that he hoped Jobs was as good in person as we all like to think he was.
+I want to counter that point.

-That one man who Nick claims I didn’t know, whom I never met and probably didn’t even know I existed profoundly changed my life for the better and for that I am eternally grateful.
+That man who Nick claims I didn’t know, whom I never met — who probably didn’t even know I existed — profoundly changed my life for the better.
+For that, I am eternally grateful.

-When I heard of his retirement I did something that I swore as an employee I’d never do.
+When I heard of his retirement, I did something I swore I would never do as an employee.

 I emailed him.

-It was just a simple thank you, basically saying a lot of the things I’m saying here.
-I have no idea if he read it and I never will.
-And thats okay.
+It was just a simple thank you, basically saying many of the things I’m saying here.
+I have no idea if he read it, and I never will.
+And that’s okay.
 I didn’t need anything from him.
 I didn’t need to know him personally.
-The Steve I knew… the Apple I knew gave me more than enough.
+The Steve I knew, the Apple I knew… it gave me more than enough.

 Thank you Steve.